husarion/zed-docker/README.md

 a) **Running with CUDA** - connect ZED camera to your platform, `export CAMERA_MODEL` and run following commands:

+In case of ZED X camera with Jetson Orin Nano uncomment `/tmp/argus_socket:/tmp/argus_socket` line in the `compose.yaml` file.
 ```bash
 cd demo
 xhost local:root